-Higher Education looks different in 2017.
+Higher Education looks different today.
 Disciplines are in constant flux.
 Technology is revolutionizing intellectual inquiry, research, and production.
 Teaching styles and classroom structures are accommodating an exponential growth in knowledge and increased societal complexity, with the mission of advancing human well-being.
 Yet, much of the “modern” university is still rooted in its centuries-old traditions, structures, and practices.

 The Commons asks: